-What is an RTD Sensor - Reference Information
+What is an RTD Sensor - Reference Information on Temperature Sensors

 What is an RTD Sensor?

-An RTD is simply an acronym of Resistance Temperature Detector, a type temperature sensor known as a resistance thermometer which is used for a wide variety of temperature measurement applications.
+RTD is simply an acronym of Resistance Temperature Detector, a type temperature sensor known as a resistance thermometer which is used for a wide variety of temperature measurement applications.
 RTD sensors are also commonly referred to as PRT and Pt100 Sensors.
 There are many styles of RTD Sensor and typically they are Pt100, although Pt1000 is also popular, both are available in a wide range of designs and constructions.

 RTD Sensors, usually Pt100, rely on a resistive element with a resistance of 100ohms at 0ºC.
 This element is generally encased in a stainless steel sheath suitable for most temperature measurement applications.
 As the temperature changes the value of this resistance also changes providing a reliable and predictable resistance value which can then be measured and converted to display in ºF or ºC by appropriate instrumentation.